Reflection of the Sea.

 Abundance - Alonso I. Rodríguez de la Parra

-Little Witch - Alonso I. Rodríguez de la Parra
+Brujita - Alonso I. Rodríguez de la Parra

 The first harsh dose of reality that life dealt me was the realization that I had a completely wrong understanding of the problems a fisherman faces.
 In my mind, I imagined a fisherman had a peaceful life, floating on the ocean and fishing every day.
 And perhaps that was true in the past, without even considering the greatest fear anyone can have in this profession: the weather and nature.
 But witnessing daily how the nets get lighter, fewer fish are caught, and the hours spent in the panga are so much longer just to make the trip worthwhile, along with the financial investment involved, is a sad story to hear.